pingfu/pingfu.github.io/_posts/2014-08-22-server-room-build-part-4.md

   <figcaption>Daikin ceiling cassette, isolator on the wall</figcaption>
 </figure>

 Air-conditioning is installed.
 A ceiling-cassette comfort unit rather than precision cooling, sized for the load three cabinets generate rather than the nine we left behind.
+It was originally going to drop in from the ceiling facing all three cabinets and blow cold air across the row, but there wasn't enough room for the cassette in that position.
+It had to move to face Cab 1, mounted above the power box and the earth bar, which leaves the final configuration a bit janky.

 <figure>
   <img src="/uploads/fitout/2014-08-22/10.jpg" alt="One of three Aruba access points, ceiling-mounted with power and data alongside">